Pjb518/FoundryVTT-Level-Up-Official/README.md

 This system is offered and may be used under the terms of the Open Game License v1.0a and the accompanying Level Up: Advanced 5th Edition [Systems Reference Document](https://www.levelup5e.com/system-reference-document).

 The content of the `public/packs/dnd5e-*` directories is sourced from the [Dungeons and Dragons SRD 5.1](https://media.wizards.com/2023/downloads/dnd/SRD_CC_v5.1.pdf), licensed under [CC-BY-4.0](https://creativecommons.org/licenses/by/4.0).
-The content contained in the remaining `public/packs/` directories is used under the terms of the [Open Game License v1.0a](https://opengamingfoundation.org/ogl.html).
+Documents that have a source property of `strangerSights` are used with special permission from the author: Sarah Breyfogle (DM Sarah).
+The remaining content contained in the `public/packs/` directories is used under the terms of the [Open Game License v1.0a](https://opengamingfoundation.org/ogl.html).
 A copy of the license can be found in the `LICENSE-OGL.md` document.

 Various icons are in the `public/assets/icons` directory are sourced from [game-icons.net](https://www.game-icons.net) and are licensed under [CC-BY-3.0](https://creativecommons.org/licenses/by/3.0).
 Attributions and license details are provided in the `LICENSE.md` file in that directory.